 It’s exactly what sound customization needs to be, but you may have noticed there are quite a few steps to the process, particularly for new or casual gamers.
 If you’re a serious gamer, the software downloads won’t make you blink even once, but this is not a headset designed for casuals, who may be too intimidated to use it to its full potential.

-Wireless headset batteries tend to last around 12-15 hours these days, and the G933 is no exception.
-Actually, while the headset is rated at 12 hours I found this estimate a bit conservative – when turned off the G933 seemed to avoid losing any charge, and when on I found it easily matched those specs.
-There’s no cradle for recharging, however, so you’ll need to leave it hooked up to regain power and recharge its built-in rechargeable battery.
+Wireless headset batteries usually last around 12-15 hours, and the G933 is no exception.
+Actually, while the headset is rated at 12 hours, I found this estimate a bit conservative – when turned off, the G933 seemed to avoid losing any charge, and when on, I found it easily matched those specs.
+There’s no recharging cradle, so you’ll need to leave it hooked up to regain power and recharge its built-in rechargeable battery.

 I haven’t talked much about the price yet, but it’s a fitting way to end this review.
-Paying $170 (MSRP is $200 but prices are lower for Amazon, etc. – there is a wired version, the G633, for $130) for a headset of this caliber is a very good deal: Logitech is trying to position itself as a competitively priced alternative for those who want an eSport quality pair of headphones but can’t afford paying several hundred dollars.
-It’s a smart niche to target, because the G933 really can compete with high-end headsets like the Astro A50, despite a few issues here and there.
+Paying $170 (MSRP is $200, but prices are lower for Amazon, etc. – there is a wired version, the G633, for $130) for a headset of this caliber is a very good deal: Logitech is trying to position itself as a competitively priced alternative for those who want an eSport quality pair of headphones but can’t afford to pay several hundred dollars.
+It’s a smart niche to target because the G933 really can compete with high-end headsets like the Astro A50, despite a few issues here and there.
 If you are a Windows PC gamer, keep this one high on your list.